dynamic/foxystripe/README.md

 1. Store Name - enter value from FoxyCart > Store > Settings > Store sub domain - ex: `myfoxystripestore`
 2. Store Key - copy value to FoxyCart > Store > Advanced  > API key - ex: `xxxxxxxxxxxxx1234`

 Your FoxyStripe store is now setup and ready for business.
-To get started, see [Using FoxyStripe](docs/en/Use.MD)
+To get started, see [Using FoxyStripe](docs/en/userguide/index.md)

-To set up additional features, such as Single Sign On and Order History, see [Advanced Features](docs/en/Features.MD)
+To set up additional features, such as Single Sign On and Order History, see [Advanced Features](docs/en/userguide/features.md)

-### Security

-While SSL is not required to use FoxyStripe, it is recommended that you run your production instance of FoxyStripe as SSL.
-This will prevent any 'insecure connection' warnings you may receive during the checkout process.

-In `mysite/config_php`, add the following to force the site into SSL in live mode:

-`if(Director::isLive()) {
-	Director::forceSSL();
-}`

 ## Additional Information